 However, the strongest economies in Africa with the most stable currencies are South Africa, Egypt, Tunisia, and Zambia.
 These countries rank high in their GDPs and HDI, making them the most stable African currencies.

 However, Egypt has recently devalued its currency because of political issues plaguing its markets and low inflation rates, which are expected to rise over time, meaning it is not one of the best currencies.

 Egyptians can hold multiple forms of currency, making them an easy target for investment vehicles that no one knows about.

 Zambia’s currency ranks tenth because of its stability.
 Still, it has recently devalued, making it not one of the best currencies in terms of strength and marketability.

-South Africa ranks high because of its stability and GDP, but it has a low HDI, making it less intense than other currencies in terms of marketability and strength.
+South Africa ranks high because of its stability and GDP but has a low HDI, making it less intense than other currencies in terms of marketability and strength.